 Can being angry make you sick?

-This is something that’s long been known by alternative healers.
+This is something long known by alternative healers.

-The mainstream medical professional has also come to realize that the mind exerts a powerful effect upon the body.
+The mainstream medical professional has also come to realize the mind exerts a powerful effect on the body.

 This is why forgiveness is so important.